Popular Force: 2020 snap parliamentary elections

 In the 2020 snap parliamentary elections, Popular Force lost most of its seats in Congress from 73 to 15 seats after being the previous largest party in the 2016–19 Congressional term.

 2021 general elections

-The party once again nominated Keiko Fujimori for the Presidency with former Congress President Luis Galarreta and former Lieutenant Mayor of Lima Patricia Juarez for the first and second vice presidency by the votes of 37 party delegates as it was the only list.
+The party once again nominated Keiko Fujimori for the presidency, with former Congress President Luis Galarreta and former Lieutenant Mayor of Lima Patricia Juárez for the first and second vice presidency by the votes of 37 party delegates, as it was the only list.
 After this, the campaign began and former 2016 National Solidarity-Union for Peru presidential nominee Hernando Guerra García, son of former Congressman Roger Guerra García was selected to head the party's congressional list for Lima.
 In the first round, Keiko Fujimori placed second behind Pedro Castillo of Free Peru and ahead of Rafael López Aliaga of Popular Renewal.
 However, in the run-off, Fujimori lost the election to Pedro Castillo by a margin of 44,000 votes but refused to concede the election and made several fraud allegations.

+2026 general elections

+In her fourth attempt for the presidency, Keiko Fujimori launched her campaign in October 2025.
+The party had initially sought to run her father, but he died in September 2024.
+Luis Galarreta and Miki Torres ran on the ticket as her first and second vice presidents, respectively.
+In the first round, Popular Force won a plurality of the seats in both houses of the newly-established bicameral Congress.
+Fujimori advanced to the second round and placed first.
+After weeks of counting, Keiko Fujimori defeated leftist Roberto Sánchez, becoming Peru's first elected female president.